All Episodes

 That is a big challenge.

-The one of the reasons why this has happened is of course we have this absolutely delightful problem, which is that human beings take like twenty years to grow.
+One of the reasons why this has happened is, of course, we have this absolutely delightful problem, which is that human beings take like 20 years to grow.

 I mean, I think it would be faster in a free society because you try and give kids more opportunities earlier.